TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/Index.rst

     :ref:`Testing <testing>` in this manual.

-In this manual, however we will ignore the testing and just explain how this simple and very well tested example extension works.
+In this manual, however we will ignore the testing and just explain how this example extension works.
+The extension demonstrates basic functionality and is very well tested

 ..  attention::
     The example extension tea should not be used as a kickstarter or